joshliptzin/rigbro/README.md

 `apt-get install php5-common php5-cli php5-curl`

-Set cron script to run every 2 minutes
+Set cron script to run every 2 minutes (be sure to edit root's crontab if you aren't logged in as root)

+`sudo su -`
 `crontab -e`

 Add the following line to the end assuming your php binary is located at /usr/bin/php and RigBro is installed at /home/script: